W.Bruns's wish list

 This resolves Bruns's point (10).

-#9 Updated by Winfried Bruns 12 months ago
+#9 Updated by Winfried Bruns about 1 year ago

 An issue I stumbled on recently is 3) from my wish list.
 I think it is not yet implemented.
 Suppose I produce a polynomial from a monomial M (with coefficient) by substituting polynomials for the indeterminates in the monomial and then I want to multiply this new polynomial by the coefficient of M ...